pyne/pyne/docs/theorymanual/spatial_solvers.rst

 surprisingly takes the longest execution time.
 The reason why DGLA-Λ with Λ > 1 features much longer execution times than AHOTN or HODD of the same order is the significantly more expensive solution of the linear system of equations.
-We conjecture that the structure of the DGLA matrices causes the Lapack routine dgesv to execute slower." [thesis p.103]
+We conjecture that the structure of the DGLA matrices causes the Lapack routine dgesv to execute slower."
+(1, p.103)